akashrao96/HTML-CSS-Project/README.md

 # HTML-CSS-Projects

-Kindly watch the video of the website outlook
+Kindly watch the video to visualise the website outlook.